 The Winter Appetite Mystery: What’s Really Going On?

-The truth is that whether cats eat more or less during winter depends on several factors working together.
+Whether cats eat more or less during winter depends on several factors working together.
 Your cat’s lifestyle, age, breed, and living environment all play starring roles in this seasonal drama.
 Indoor cats, for instance, experience winter very differently than their outdoor or feral counterparts.
 Your cozy heated home creates a completely different set of circumstances than the harsh realities facing community cats trying to survive freezing temperatures.

-Think about it from an evolutionary perspective.
 Wild cats and their ancestors had to adapt to seasonal changes to survive.
 During colder months, they needed extra energy to maintain body temperature and compensate for scarcer prey.
 But your indoor cat?
 They’re lounging on a heated floor vent, not hunting mice in a snowstorm.
 This fundamental difference shapes everything about their nutritional needs.

 Indoor Cats and Winter Eating: The Comfort Zone Effect